danieltjw/aifutures/README.md

 ### Scenarios

 - Accidentally harming an ant colony Scenario
-    - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals
+    - Lower Risk: An AGI that is trained on human data is more likely to understand us
     - Giving AGI the capabilities to make sense of the world like humans reduces this risk
         - Language, Mathematics, Sight, Hearing, etc...
         - AGI may choose to abandon these senses over time